mia-platform/custom-plugin-java/README.md

 + `getOriginalRequestQuery()` - returns the querystring of the original request
 + `getOriginalRequestBody()` - returns the body of the original request

-In addition to the methods described above, the `PreDecoratorRequest` instance exposes an interface to modify the original request, which will come forward to the target service.
+In addition to the methods described above, the `PreDecoratorRequest<T>` instance exposes an interface to modify the original request, which will come forward to the target service.
 This interface is accessible using the instance method `changeOriginalRequest` which returns a builder for `PreDecoratorRequestProxy` object with following methods: